 Welcome!

-In Spring 2023, our Math Bio Seminar runs every Wednesday 12:10-1:10pm ET both via Zoom and in-person at Goldsmith 117.
+In Spring 2024, our Math Bio Seminar runs every Wednesday 12:10-1:10pm ET both via Zoom and in-person at Shapiro Science Center GL14.
 The seminar organizer is Kana Ishimatsu.

 Each week, we host a researcher to share with us new, or even preliminary ideas (and welcome also completed works!).
 We encourage discussion and collaboration!
 Our audience is diverse, including master and grad students, faculty, applied mathematicians, biologists, neuroscientists, (bio)physicists and chemists, to cite a few.
 Everybody is welcome to join the meeting and the discussion!